ChrisBall/ToffeePhonic/docs/Build.md

 and swap the pin numbers as necessary.

-7. if you connect some headphones or a line out to an amplifier, you should hear sounds when you interact with the VL53L1X sensor, and receive MIDI over the MIDI USB device that appears.
+7. If you connect some headphones or a line out to an amplifier, you should hear sounds when you interact with the VL53L1X sensor, and receive MIDI over the MIDI USB device that appears.

 # Enclosure